Jen Jordan

-Jennifer Lyn Auer Jordan (born October 17, 1974) is an American lawyer and politician who has represented District 6 in the Georgia State Senate since December 15, 2017.
+Jennifer Lyn Auer Jordan (born October 17, 1974) is an American lawyer and politician who represented District 6 in the Georgia State Senate from 2017 to 2023.
 She is a member of the Democratic Party.
+She was the party's nominee for Attorney General of Georgia in the 2022 election, losing to Republican incumbent Chris Carr.

 Early life and education

 Jennifer Lyn Auer was born on October 17, 1974, at Marine Corps Base Camp Lejeune North Carolina to Winona Giddens Purser and Michael James Auer.
 Michael had been stationed at Camp Lejeune since high school.
 When she was in kindergarten, her parents divorced.
 After the divorce, Winona moved to Eastman, Georgia, with her two children, Jen and Jessica.
 Winona was employed as a hairdresser, and the family lived in a small apartment.

 Jordan was educated in the Dodge County School District.
 She received her bachelor's degree from Georgia Southern University and a Juris Doctor, magna cum laude, from the University of Georgia School of Law.
 During her time at law school, Jordan was a member of the Georgia Law Review and of the school's award-winning moot court team.
 She is a master with the Joseph Henry Lumpkin Inn of Court.